uchicago-cs/cmsc22000/website/project/issue-pr-grading.rst

 will be based on how well
 you perform certain tasks that you will do throughout the project (and which you would encounter in any real software project).
-More specifically, aach issue and pull request will be scored using the ESNU scale and you will accrue a certain number of points for a completed issue or pull request as long as you earn, at least, an S.
+More specifically, each issue and pull request will be scored using the ESNU scale and you will accrue a certain number of points for a completed issue or pull request as long as you earn, at least, an S.